 Natural World Reflections Prose

 For your preview, the opening chapter of Togwotee Passage by L. G. Cullens follows the jacket artwork.

-The book is currently a work in progress, one of rewriting and illustrating an earlier book, and is essentially a 1+1>2 literary [character centric and layered] eco-fiction work.
+The book is currently a work in progress due to be published later this year.
+It is essentially a 1+1>2 literary [character centric and layered] eco-fiction work of 53,000 words.

 Chapter 1: Early Trials